Special Educational Needs and Disability (SEND)

-- Talk to the form tutor and or Head of Year who will then inform the SENCO, Miss Davies.
+- Talk to the Head of Year who will then inform the SENCO, Mrs O'Neill.

-- Individual learning logs are used to give a profile of additional needs
+• Individual one page profiles are used to give a profile of additional needs

-- Each pupil’s learning log will be written jointly by the pupil, parent, form tutor and Special Educational Needs Coordinator (SENCO).
-The learning log will outline specific strategies used by subject teachers to support your daughter through quality first teaching.
-Targets will be set for your daughter and recorded here.
+• Each pupil’s one page profile will be written jointly by the pupil, parent and SENCO.
+The one page profile will outline specific strategies used by subject teachers to support your daughter through quality first teaching.
 Additional equipment/resources e.g. a laptop will also be included on this document

-- If your daughter has needs related to a more specific area of their education, such as spelling, handwriting, numeracy, language difficulties etc. then your daughter may be supported through focused small group/individual work.
-Again this support would be recorded on your daughter’s learning log
+• If your daughter has needs related to a more specific area of their education, such as spelling, handwriting, numeracy, language difficulties etc. then your daughter may be supported through focused small group interventions which run during form time.

 - All pupils receive quality first teaching which is differentiated and personalised.

 - If additional support is required following consultation with you it may be felt that a Pupil Progress and Intervention Assistant (PIP) may be deployed to work with your daughter on a 1:1 basis or in a small focused group